Quotients of $S^2\times{S^2}$: Introduction

+In Section \ref{sec:thirteen} we complete the proof of Theorem A via a stable homeomorphism classification result.
+In Section \ref{sec:seven} we construct a smooth manifold with $\pi = \cy 4$, which may not be diffeomorphic or even homeomorphic to the geometric quotient (see Definition \ref{def:elevenone}).
+The same strategy does not seem to provide a candidate for a smooth fake $RP^2\times{RP^2}$.

-\begin{acknowledgement} JAH would like to thank the Department of Mathematics and Statistics at McMaster University and the Fields Institute for their hospitality and support in September and October 2009, and in October 2017, respectively. \end{acknowledgement}
+\begin{acknowledgement} The authors would like to thank Larry Taylor for useful conversations, and the referee for many valuable suggestions and comments.
+JAH would like to thank the Department of Mathematics and Statistics at McMaster University and the Fields Institute for their hospitality and support in September and October 2009, and in October 2017, respectively. \end{acknowledgement}